 Her formative bourbon drinking years were spent near Louisville, Kentucky, where her extended family still lives.
 Darby received a B.A. in Anthropology and Sociology from Rhodes College in Memphis, completed her M.A. in History and Public History at Arizona State University and continued doctoral work in history at ASU before moving to Salt Lake City in 2005.
 She currently lives in the Wasatch Mountain foothills with her husband, Mike, two teenaged sons and a couple of goofy chocolate Labradors.
 When not clacking away at her keyboard, she’s most happy when fly fishing, skiing, duck hunting with her family, or enjoying a Boulevardier cocktail while reading historical fiction.

 Look for her work at Devour magazine, cityhomeCOLLECTIVE.com, Vamoose outdoors magazine, Park City Magazine, Cheese Connoisseur, Dishing PC, the Utah Office of Tourism (visitUtah.com) and she is a frequent Salt Lake City Weekly contributor.
-Darby won a Top of the Rockies Society of Professional Journalists’ Food Enterprise award for her feature writing about Utah’s artisan chocolate scene.
+Darby has won multiple Top of the Rockies Society of Professional Journalists’ awards, and she’s a member of the Association of Food Journalists.
 She’s a member of the United States Bartenders’ Guild, has served as a cocktail competition judge, and is editor of the forthcoming DRYNKS Guide of the USBG’s Utah Chapter.
 Follow her cocktail and culinary adventures on Instagram @darby.doyle and Twitter @aBourbonGal